dotd/docker_wiki/main.md

-Get list of all docker images:
+Get list of all docker images that run:
 ```
-docker ls
+docker ps
 ```